-The impact would be significant under CEQA under Alternative B at Tamien Park and Reed and Grant Streets Sports Park because the land that would be acquired would result in a diminished capacity to use the resources.

-At Tamien Park, the permanent acquisition of 0.22 acre (6.3 percent) would include a portion of the soccer field adjacent to the existing right-of-way.
-The regulation-size soccer field cannot be moved without compromising its utility.
-Permanent acquisition of area along the west edge would impede use of the soccer field, potentially rendering the field unusable for its intended purpose as a regulation-size field.
-PK-MM#4 will require design refinements during the design phase to avoid aboveground straddle bent column encroachments that would diminish use of the soccer field.
+The impact would be significant under CEQA under Alternative B at Tamien Park (Phase II Planned) because the land that would be acquired would result in a diminished capacity to use the soccer field planned for development starting in 2020.
+The permanent acquisition of 0.22 acre (6.3 percent) would include a portion of the planned soccer field adjacent to the existing right-of-way.
+The planned regulation-size soccer field cannot be moved without compromising its utility.
+Permanent acquisition of area along the west edge would impede use of the planned soccer field, potentially rendering the field unusable for its intended purpose as a regulation-size field.
+PK-MM#4 would require design refinements during the design phase to avoid aboveground straddle bent column encroachments that would diminish use of the soccer field.